Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Abstract

 \section{Abstract}

-Consider a two-type Moran population of size $N$ subject to selection and mutation, which is immersed in a varying environment.
-The population is susceptible to exceptional changes in the environment, which accentuate the selective advantage of the fit individuals.
-In this setting, we show that the type composition in the population is continuous with respect to the environment.
-This allows us to replace the deterministic environment by a random one, which is driven by a subordinator.
-Assuming that selection, mutation and the environment are weak in relation to $N$, we show that, the type-frequency process, with time speed up by $N$, converges as $N\to\infty$ to a Wright--Fisher-type SDE with a jump term modeling the effect of the environment.
-Next, we study the asymptotic behavior of the limiting model in the far future and in the distant past, both in the annealed and in the quenched setting.
-Our approach builds on the genealogical picture behind the model.
-The latter is described by means of an extension of the ancestral selection graph (ASG).
-The formal relation between forward and backward objects is given in the form of a moment duality between the type-frequency process and the line-counting process of a pruned version of the ASG.
-This relation yields characterizations of the annealed and the quenched moments of the asymptotic type distribution.
-A more involved pruning of the ASG allows us to obtain annealed and quenched results for the ancestral type distribution.
-In the absence of mutations, one of the types fixates and our results yield expressions for the fixation probabilities.
+Consider a two-type Moran population of size $N$ with selection and mutation, where the selective advantage of the fit individuals is amplified at extreme environmental conditions.
+Assume selection and mutation are weak with respect to $N$, and extreme environmental conditions rarely occur.
+We show that, as $N\to\infty$, the type frequency process with time speed up by $N$ converges to the solution of a Wright-Fisher-type SDE with a jump term modeling the effect of the environment.
+We use an extension of the \emph{ancestral selection graph} (ASG) to describe the model's genealogical picture.
+Next, we show that the type frequency process and the line-counting process of a pruned version of the ASG satisfy a moment duality.
+This relation yields a characterization of the asymptotic type distribution.
+We characterize the ancestral type distribution using an alternative pruning of the ASG.
+Most of our results are stated in annealed and quenched form.

 { {\slshape\bfseries MSC 2010.} Primary:\, 82C22, 92D15 \ Secondary:\, 60J25, 60J27

 {\slshape\bfseries Keywords.} Wright--Fisher diffusion, Moran model, random environment, ancestral selection graph, duality}